-It is always considered better to be lived in close association with nature, and RGSC is blessed with great flora on campus.
+It is always considered better to be lived in close association with nature, and Rajiv Gandhi South Campus-BHU is blessed with great flora on campus.
 Most of them are growing naturally on the campus, while some of them are planted in a strategic way with reference to studies, research work and ornamental sceneries of campus.

 Being a student is cognized with the campus environment, almost all of us overlook plant species present nearby us.
 This article is a minor approach to make all of you more interactive, a bit closer to the richness of flora present within the campus.

-the pH of soil lies within the range of 6.5 to 8.5, but organic matter content is moderate, while another property which shall be focused more is the deficiency of certain elements such as N, P, S, Zn, B, Cu.
+the pH of soil lies within the range of 6.5 to 8.5, but organic matter content is moderate, while another property that shall be focused more is the deficiency of certain elements such as N, P, S, Zn, B, Cu.
 This makes soil infertile.
-Minding the depth of soil and hardpan, more number of irrigation are scheduled to get proper satisfying yield.
+Minding the depth of soil and hardpan, more irrigations are scheduled to get a proper satisfying yield.
 For irrigation purposes, there are 7 check dams built across the campus, in which the water is collected by rainwater harvesting and a number of wells are also dug, but the officials state that groundwater does not recharge into well due to the presence of hardpan in the soil profile.

 Still, in the presence of a bit harsh conditions respective officials are able to grow a variety of crops in the field such as during Kharif season: